 The Erasmus Coordinator in your own university will select students to come to NUI Galway.
 The nomination of students is based on bilateral exchange agreements in specific subject areas.

-Erasmus coordinators at our partner universities should advise us as soon as possible of their 2020/21 student nominations; we have also provided a page specifically for them, Information for Coordinators, which they are kindly requested to read carefully.
+Erasmus coordinators at our partner universities should advise us of their 2021/22 student nominations.
+We have also provided a page specifically for them, Information for Coordinators, which they are kindly requested to read carefully.

 - Question 9: The "PERSONAL E-MAIL ADDRESS" you provide will be used to send you a confirmation that we received your application.
 We will also use it if we need to contact you in relation to your application, and to let you know whether you have been accepted by NUI Galway as an Erasmus student.
 Please ensure that you have written your e-mail address correctly and in full, and that you check this account (including your spam folder) regularly.

 - Question 18: ACADEMIC COORDINATOR AT NUI GALWAY - please identify yours by consulting the list of coordinators.
-Please do not write in the name of an International Office staff member unless you are a student from Malta, Uppsala (exceptions: Business and Medicine) or Utrecht (exception: Film Studies).
+Please do not write in the name of an International Office staff member unless you are a student from Malta (exception: Maths), Uppsala (exceptions: Languages, Medicine) or Utrecht (exception: Film Studies).
+For the exceptions noted here in brackets ( ), you should look for your coordinator in the list.

 - Question 19: PROPOSED STUDY PLANS: You do not need to specify on the application form the exact modules that you wish to take at NUI Galway - it will suffice to list the subject areas.
 You will list your modules separately on your learning agreement: there, you will be required to select modules in the subject area mentioned in the bilateral agreement between your university and ours, and you should consult your home university coordinator if in doubt.
 Students of Languages and Humanities will usually be permitted to take some courses from other subject areas within the College of Arts, according to the lists provided in the Academic Handbook.